-The new year has ushered in new traffic safety laws for California, which our Orange County car accident lawyers hope, will help save lives, prevent injuries and make our roadways safer for everyone.
+The new year has ushered in new traffic safety laws for California which will help save lives, prevent injuries and make our roadways safer for everyone.
 According to the California Highway Patrol's website, these laws or changes to current laws, were passed by the state Legislature and signed by Governor Jerry Brown.
 Here are some of the new laws of which we should all be aware.

 Child Safety Seats